nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 > &nbsp;
 > Right here I saw the most sickening incident of the evening.
 To put the rope around the Negro's neck, one of the lynchers stuck his fingers inside the gaping scalp and lifted the Negro's head by it, literally bathing his hand in the man's blood.
 > &nbsp;
-> "Get hold, and pull for East St. Louis!" called a man with a black coat and a new straw hat, as he seized the other end of the rope.
+> Get hold, and pull for East St. Louis!" called a man with a black coat and a new straw hat, as he seized the other end of the rope.
 The rope was long, but not too long for the number of hands that grasped it, and this time the Negro was lifted to a height of about seven feet from the ground.
 The body was left hanging there.
 > &nbsp;

 These accounts make gruesome reading, but they are all true.
 Hugh L. Wood paints in the *St. Louis Republic* another horrible picture.
 He says:

  > A Negro weighing 300 pounds came out of the burning line of dwellings just north and east of the Southern freight house.
 His hands were elevated and his yellow face was speckled with the awful fear of death.
 > &nbsp;
-> "Get him!" they cried.
+> Get him!" they cried.
 Here was a chance to see suffering, something that bullets didn't always make.
 > &nbsp;
 > So a man in the crowd clubbed his revolver and struck the Negro in the face with it.
 Another dashed an iron bolt between the Negro's eyes.
 Still another stood near and battered him with a rock.
 > &nbsp;